Aaron Wan-Bissaka: International career

 Wan-Bissaka was born in England and is of Congolese descent.
 Wan-Bissaka made a single appearance for DR Congo U20s in an 8–0 friendly loss to the England U17s on 7 October 2015.
 However, he remained eligible to represent the country of his birth and, after impressing for Crystal Palace, Wan-Bissaka was called up to the England under-20 squad in March 2018.
 He was sent off during his debut against Poland, although England still won 1–0.

 Wan-Bissaka was called up to the England U21 squad for the first time in September 2018 and made his debut for them on 6 September, playing 90 minutes in a 0–0 draw with the Netherlands at Carrow Road.
 On 27 May 2019, Wan-Bissaka was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.
 He made one appearance in the tournament, a 2–1 loss against France, in which he scored an own goal.

+In August 2019, Wan-Bissaka received his first call-up to the senior England team, ahead of UEFA Euro 2020 qualifiers against Kosovo and Bulgaria, but was forced to withdraw from the squad due to a back injury.
+Since the withdrawal, competition with the likes of Kyle Walker, Trent Alexander-Arnold, Kieran Trippier and Reece James at right-back meant that Wan-Bissaka had yet to feature for the senior team.

-Despite interest from DR Congo, Wan-Bissaka said in May 2019 that he intended to pursue an international career with England, stating: "The aim is England.
+In May 2019, he asserted his intention to pursue an international career with England, stating "the aim is England.
 I am happy playing with England and representing England, so that is what I am going to continue doing".

-In August 2019, Wan-Bissaka received his first call-up to the senior England team, ahead of UEFA Euro 2020 qualifiers against Kosovo and Bulgaria, but was forced to withdraw from the squad due to a back injury.

-Since the injury withdrawal in 2019, Aaron Wan-Bissaka has found himself competing with the likes of Kyle Walker, Trent Alexander-Arnold, Kieran Trippier and Reece James, as for the result of his faltering performance, he has several times expressed his desire to represent his ancestral DR Congo, and media speculation has also supported the claim of his potential nationality switch, even though he has not done so by 2022.
+Wan-Bissaka later expressed an interest in representing his ancestral DR Congo at senior level.
+Media speculation also supported the claim of his potential nationality switch, even though he had not done so by the end of 2024.

+Wan-Bissaka received a call-up to the DR Congo national team for the friendlies against Mali and Madagascar in June 2025.

+On 22 August 2025, Wan-Bissaka's request to switch international allegiance to the DR Congo was approved by FIFA.
+On 5 September 2025, he made his international debut for DR Congo playing in a 4–1 2026 World Cup qualification win against South Sudan at the Juba Stadium in Juba.